 Getting started

-In this introductory section you will learn about the main building blocks of ModalAssociationRules.jl.
-Also if a good picture about association rule mining (ARM, from now onwards) is given during the documentation, to make the most out of this guide we suggest to read the following articles:
+In this introductory section, you will learn about the main building blocks of ModalAssociationRules.jl.
+Also if a good picture about association rule mining (ARM, from now onwards) is given during the documentation, to make the most out of this guide we suggest reading the following articles:

-Those up above introduce two important algorithms, which are also built-in in this package.
+The above introduce two important algorithms, which are also built-in into this package.
 Moreover, the latter one is the state-of-the-art in the field of ARM.

-Further on in the documentation, the potential of ModalAssociationRules.jl will emerge: this package's raison d'être is to generalize the already existing ARM algorithms to modal logics, which are more expressive than propositional one and computationally less expensive than first order logic.
+Further on in the documentation, the potential of ModalAssociationRules.jl will emerge: this package's raison d'être is to generalize the already existing ARM algorithms to modal logics, which are more expressive than propositional ones and computationally less expensive than first-order logic.
 If you are new to Sole.jl and you want to learn more about modal logic, please have a look at SoleLogics.jl for a general overview on the topic, or follow this documentation and return to this link if needed.

 Core definitions